What is Osteopathy?

 Arthritis and joint pain

-Our osteopaths are experienced and qualified practitioners with over 30 years combined clinical experience in treating all ages, from newborns, pregnant women and elite athletes to the elderly.
-Liz, Kate, Chloe and Nicole are the ideal choice when seeking osteopathic health care for all members of your family.
+Our osteopaths are experienced and qualified practitioners with over 40 years combined clinical experience in treating all ages, from newborns, pregnant women and elite athletes to the elderly.
+Liz, Kate, Chloe, Nicole and Lachlan are the ideal choice when seeking osteopathic health care for all members of your family.

 What to expect from your Osteopathic Treatment